School Choice with Multiple Priorities

 \item \textbf{transitive} if $\left( x,y\right) \in B$ and $\left( y,z\right) \in B$ imply $\left( x,z\right) \in B$, for all $x,y,z\in X,$

 \item \textbf{negatively} \textbf{transitive}\textit{\ }if $\left( x,y\right) \notin B$ and $\left( y,z\right) \notin B$ imply $\left( x,z\right) \notin B$, for all $x,y,z\in X$,

-\item \textbf{acyclic }if for all $K\in \left\{ 2,3,\cdots \right\} $ and for all $x_{0},x_{1},\cdots ,x_{K}\in X$, $\left( x_{k-1},x_{k}\right) \in B$ and $\left( x_{k},x_{k-1}\right) \notin B$ for all $k\in \left\{ 1,\cdots ,K\right\} $ imply $\left( x_{K},x_{0}\right) \notin B$. \end{description}
+\item \textbf{acyclic }if for all $K\in \left\{ 1,2,\cdots \right\} $ and for all $x_{0},x_{1},\cdots ,x_{K}\in X$, $\left( x_{k-1},x_{k}\right) \in B$ and $\left( x_{k},x_{k-1}\right) \notin B$ for all $k\in \left\{ 1,\cdots ,K\right\} $ imply $\left( x_{K},x_{0}\right) \notin B$. \end{description}

-Note that, if $B$ is transitive and asymmetric, then it is acyclic.
+See Duggan (1999) on the properties in detail.
+Moreover, if $B$ is transitive and asymmetric, then it is acyclic.

-A binary relation on $X$ is called a \textbf{partial order} on $X$ if it is asymmetric and transitive.
-A partial order on $X$ is called a \textbf{weak order} on $X$ if it is negatively transitive.
-A weak order on $X$ is called a \textbf{total order} on $X$ if it is complete.
+In this study, our primary focus is on asymmetric binary relations.
+A binary relation on $X$ is called a (strict) \textbf{partial order} on $X$ if it is asymmetric and transitive.
+A partial order on $X$ is called a (strict) \textbf{weak order} on $X$ if it is negatively transitive.
+A weak order on $ X $ is called a (strict) \textbf{linear order} on $X$ if it is total.
 Moreover, we let $\Pi (B)$ represent an asymmetric part of a binary relation $B$; that is, $\left( x,y\right) \in \Pi (B)$ if and only if $\left( x,y\right) \in B$ and $\left( y,x\right) \notin B$.